Flood Information for a Property

 Before building or purchasing a property, council encourages owners and potential owners of a property to submit a request for flood information to determine the property's flooding potential.
-You can obtain flood search information or certificates from council by submitting a property search application.
+You can obtain flood information search from council by submitting a property search application.

 This mapping information will be the most up-to-date flood information available.
-Council last updated this information on 24 May 2013.
-If you experience difficulty in viewing these maps, please contact council's customer service centre.
+Council last updated this information on 3 June 2014.
+If you experience difficulty in viewing these maps, please contact Council's customer service centre.

 Note about these maps

 The above maps are your best source of information for flood prone land.
-The relevant planning scheme for your location aso contains an overlay for flood prone lands.
-However, this is current at the time of release of the planning scheme and cannot be updated with the latest flood information.
-The planning scheme may contain either relevant overlay or regulatory maps for the area of interest.
+The Sunshine Coast planning scheme also contains a flood overlay map.
+However, this is current at the time of preparation of the planning scheme and, due to the requirements of a planning scheme amendment process, is not readily updated with the latest flood information.

 - Local advice from long-term Sunshine Coast residents may reveal personal experiences of flooding in your area.